anna-dang/mod02-linear-regression/README.md

 #### Model

-Model aims to predict the sale price based on known features.

-Solve problem:
-- What business problems will this solve?
-- Build model to predict sale price based on input of selected features.

-Define the predictors:
-- What are at least three features that exibit a linear relationship with sale price?

-Validate model performance:
+Model aims to predict the sale price based on selected features.
+'Grade' and 'Sq footage of living area' were the most correlated with the target ('price').
+Two series of trials were conducted using one and dropping the other for a toal of 7 iterations. 'sqft_living' created more sound models.
+The final model used 7 total features.
+The top 3 features with the greatest impact on the model were: zipcode rank price (an engineered 5 tier rank based on median price percentiles of all 70 zip codes), square footage of the living area (provided in original set), and the pop density of the zipcode (sourced from King County website).
+Maximum price for homes was subset to homes under $1,000,000, lot size under 25,000 sq ft and home size under 4,000 sq ft to reduce outliers and noise.

+The train/test data split showed a difference of $642 or 0.7%, with training data being just slightly higher - therefore the model is well fit for housing prices from this time, but may be overfit to training data for pricing houses outside this scope.
+The model was succesfully cross-validated across five K-folds to predict house price with given features with a mean error of $92,000.
+The model met 3 of 4 assumptions required for linear regression.
+The model failed significance test for normalcy of residuals, but the visually they were normal enough to proceed.

 ---
 ### Conclusions

 My client, an emerging real estate brokerage firm, may consider advertising their business in the Bellevue area in the hopes of scooping up clients in this area.
-Grade has the most significantt effect on price observed.
+Grade has the most significant effect on price observed.
 Renovations are a good way to improve housing grade.

-- - - - - - - -  TODO: model results
+The model required a reduction of data to homes under $1,000,000 which is much less than my client intended.
+The data available for the mega mansions was to varient to be incorporated into a linear model.
+My reccomendations are for my client to begin their business in the Bellevue area, but go for the more median priced homes first and work up from their.
+At the highest end of the model, homes around the million dollar mark in this area can be predicted with 77% accuracy (from R^2 of final model) within 9.2% of their value.

 ### Future Work

-- Investigate the return on investment for flipping houses compared to standard sales.
+- Investigate the return on investment for flipping houses.
-- How to maximize features into grade score?
+- Continue engineering and iterating over the data to normalize residuals and increase upper price limit of model.
-- Get data for appartments and condos in Seattle in addition to the stand houses in this data set.
+- Get data for appartments and condos in Seattle in addition to the single lot houses in this data set.

 ### Thank you for viewing my project!